tuotuong/i3-12100F-RX5600XT-HACKINTOSH/README.md

 Bluetooth: None

-Audio: Realtek Audio Controller
+Audio: Realtek ALC897 Audio Controller

 macOS Version: macOS Ventura
 # Not working
-Wifi, Bluetooth (because i have no wifi cards uwu)
+- Wifi, Bluetooth (because i have no wifi cards uwu)
 # Note
-This config does not contain SMBIOS.
-Please generate SMBIOS via [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) and use **iMacPro1,1** for it
+This config **does not** contain SMBIOS.
+Please generate SMBIOS via [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) and use **iMacPro1,1** for it.

+If the USB ports on the case are not working, please use [USBToolBox](https://github.com/USBToolBox/tool) to remap them.